What is ADCC?

 - Automatic Data Plotting: RTCA software enables facile data display and objective analysis, precluding the subjective data vetting that is common to imaging-based assays.

 Explore Functional Potency Assays for Cancer Immunotherapy Research Download Handbook Cancer Immunotherapy Research Grant The research grant winner will be provided access to the xCELLigence Real Time Cell Analysis (RTCA) SP instrument, consumables, and consultation for up to 6 months.
-Apply by September 30, 2018.
-Learn More WEBINAR –The Next Generation of CAR-T Cells: New Techniques in Gene Editing and Rapid Assessment with Real Time Live Cell Analysis On Thursday, September 27 at 10am PDT, join our experts in CAR-T cell development as they discuss new techniques to further improve functionality.
+Apply by December 15, 2019.
+Learn More WEBINAR –The Next Generation of CAR-T Cells: New Techniques in Gene Editing and Rapid Assessment with Real Time Live Cell Analysis Watch our experts in CAR-T cell development as they discuss new techniques to further improve functionality.

 Explore Functional Potency Assays for Cancer Immunotherapy Research